 - Master Encryption Key (MEK)

-- Customer-managed Encryption Key (CMEK)
+- Customer-Managed Encryption Key (CMEK)

 OEKs are encrypted by MEK and an optional CMEK (which is controlled by the Customer/Law Firm – revocable keys).
-All keys (OEK, MEK, CMEK) are generated by the Quantum Hardware KMV for true randomness, instead of software-based pseudo-random generators.
+All keys (OEK, MEK, and CMEK) are generated by the Quantum Hardware KMV for true randomness, instead of software-based pseudo-random generators.

 Customer Control for Workspace Encryption – The CMEKs are controlled by the NetDocuments customer firm.
-Firms may assign cryptographic keys to specific workspaces (matters, cases, projects) which are highly sensitive and which require additional security and encryption layers.
+Firms may assign cryptographic keys to specific workspaces (matters, cases, projects), which are highly sensitive and which require additional security and encryption layers.
 Workspace-based encryption key management allows firms to revoke access to specific sets of data instead of the entire document management service.